AnushkaBirla/coronaDiaries/README.md

 # Going Forward
 This is very much a work in progress!
 In the future I want to add the ability to:
-- mMke a user profile
+- Make a user profile
 - Authenticate
 - React and reply to posts
 - Upload images